kaapana/kaapana/docs/source/getting_started.rst

   | :code:`docker run hello-world` -> this should work now without root privileges
   | For more information visit the `Docker docs <https://docs.docker.com/engine/install/linux-postinstall/>`_

-To install the platform itself, you'll also need some kind of a :term:`server` (please have a look in the Glossary for more information).

 Creating an example platform
 ----------------------------

-The process of creating a Kaapana-based platform involves the following steps:
+The process of creating a Kaapana-based platform involves the following steps that should be executed on a dedicated physical or virtual server:

 1. Build and push all :term:`Dockerfiles<docker>`
 2. Build and push all :term:`Helm Charts<helm>` (optional - you can use our registry)